LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

 int anInt = someInts[0];
 ```

-As with Python lists, arrays have zero-based indexing.
+As with Python lists, arrays have *zero-based indexing*.

 Aside from using arrays to build some simple loop examples in the next lesson, we'll only use them in special cases.
-However, they're a core part of Java, and are ubiquitous, so it's good to know how they work.
+However, they're a core part of Java, so it's good to know how they work.

 ## Static Methods

 In pure object-oriented languages like Java and C#, we don't have functions in the sense you're used to.
-Functions may not be declared outside of a class.
+For example, functions may not be declared outside of a class.
 Within the context of a class, functions are referred to as **methods**.
-We will adopt this terminology from now on, and will not utter the word "function" for the remainder of this unit (or, at least we'll try not to).
+We will adopt this terminology from now on, and you are encouraged not to refer to methods as "functions" when you are talking about Java code.

 We'll dive into learning about classes and objects in Java soon enough, but until we do, we'll frequently need to write methods, so we should understand a little bit about them.
 In particular, we'll use **static methods**, which behave similarly to functions as you knew them in Python.

-A static method is one with the `static` keyword, as our `main` method above did:
+A static method is one with the `static` keyword, as our `main` method above has:

 ```java
 public static void main(String[] args)